MicrosoftDocs/learn/learn-pr/azure-devops/route-system-feedback/includes/2-tools-track-usage-flow.md

 * Use [Azure Pipelines](https://docs.microsoft.com/azure/devops/pipelines?azure-portal=true) to implement a CI/CD pipeline that automates your entire process, including running automated tests, from the time you commit code all the way to production.
 * Use [quality gates](https://docs.microsoft.com/azure/devops/pipelines/release/approvals/gates?view=azure-devops?azure-portal=true) to add monitoring into your pre-deployment and post-deployment environments.
 Doing so helps ensure that you meet the key health and performance metrics (KPIs) as your applications move from development to production.
 Quality gates also help ensure that any differences in the infrastructure environment or the way that you scale do not negatively impact your KPIs.

 * [Maintain separate monitoring instances](https://docs.microsoft.com/azure/application-insights/app-insights-separate-resources?azure-portal=true) between your different deployment environments such as development, test, staging, and production.
 Doing so helps ensure that any data that's collected is relevant across applications and infrastructure.
-If you need to correlate data across environments, you can use [multi-resource charts in Metrics Explorer](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-charts?azure-portal=true) or create [cross-resource queries in Log Analytics](https://docs.microsoft.com/azure/azure-monitor/log-query/cross-workspace-query).
+If you need to correlate data across environments, you can use [multi-resource charts in Metrics Explorer](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-charts?azure-portal=true) or create [cross-resource queries in Log Analytics](https://docs.microsoft.com/azure/azure-monitor/log-query/cross-workspace-query?azure-portal=true).

 ### Create alerts that you can act on

 To ensure that your monitoring efforts are effective, you need to notify administrators of any active issues as well as issues you predict might happen.
-Some ways to accomplish this are:
+Some ways to accomplish this are to:

-* Create [alerts in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-overview) based on logs and metrics to identify predictable failure states.
+* Create [alerts in Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-overview?azure-portal=true), based on logs and metrics to identify predictable failure states.

     The goal is to ensure that each alert represents a critical condition that you can act on.
 A _false positive_ happens when monitoring reports an issue that does not actually exist.
 Use dynamic thresholds to automatically calculate baselines on metric data rather than defining your own static thresholds.
 * Define actions for alerts to that most effectively notify your administrators.

     Available [actions for notification](https://docs.microsoft.com/azure/azure-monitor/platform/action-groups#create-an-action-group-by-using-the-azure-portal?azure-portal=true) are short message service (SMS), email, push notifications, or voice calls.
 * Use more advanced actions to [connect to your ITSM tool](https://docs.microsoft.com/azure/azure-monitor/platform/itsmc-overview?azure-portal=true) or other alert management systems through webhooks.
-* Use [Azure Automation runbooks](https://docs.microsoft.com/azure/automation/manage-runbooks) or [webhooks](https://docs.microsoft.com/azure/azure-monitor/platform/activity-log-alerts-webhook) to remediate alert conditions.
+* Use [Azure Automation runbooks](https://docs.microsoft.com/azure/automation/manage-runbooks?azure-portal=true) or [webhooks](https://docs.microsoft.com/azure/azure-monitor/platform/activity-log-alerts-webhook?azure-portal=true) to remediate alert conditions.
-* Use [autoscaling](https://docs.microsoft.com/azure/azure-monitor/learn/tutorial-autoscale-performance-schedule) to dynamically adjust your compute resources based on the metrics you collect.
+* Use [autoscaling](https://docs.microsoft.com/azure/azure-monitor/learn/tutorial-autoscale-performance-schedule?azure-portal=true) to dynamically adjust your compute resources based on the metrics you collect.

 ### Create dashboards and workbooks

 Ensuring that your development and operations teams have access to the same telemetry and tools enables them to view patterns across your entire environment and minimize your _Mean Time To Detect_ (MTTD) and _Mean Time To Restore_ (MTTR).
 Here are some ways to do that:

-* Create [custom dashboards](https://docs.microsoft.com/azure/application-insights/app-insights-tutorial-dashboards) that are based on common metrics and logs for the different roles in your organization.
+* Create [custom dashboards](https://docs.microsoft.com/azure/application-insights/app-insights-tutorial-dashboards?azure-portal=true) that are based on common metrics and logs for the different roles in your organization.
 Dashboards can combine data from multiple Azure resources.
-* Create [Azure Monitor workbooks](https://docs.microsoft.com/azure/application-insights/app-insights-usage-workbooks) to share knowledge between development and operations teams.
+* Create [Azure Monitor workbooks](https://docs.microsoft.com/azure/application-insights/app-insights-usage-workbooks?azure-portal=true) to share knowledge between development and operations teams.
 You can prepare a workbook as a dynamic report that contains charts and log summaries.
 Developers can create troubleshooting guides to help customer support or operations troubleshoot problems.

 ### Continuously optimize

-Monitoring is one of the fundamental aspects of the popular Build-Measure-Learn philosophy, which recommends that you continuously track your KPIs and user behavior metrics and then optimize them through iterative planning exercises.
+Monitoring is one of the fundamental aspects of the popular _Build - Measure - Learn_ philosophy, which recommends that you continuously track your KPIs and user behavior metrics and then optimize them through iterative planning exercises.
 Azure Monitor helps you collect metrics and logs that are relevant to your business and to add new data points in the next deployment as required.

-* Use tools in Application Insights to [track end-user behavior and engagement](https://docs.microsoft.com/azure/application-insights/app-insights-tutorial-users).
+* Use tools in Application Insights to [track end-user behavior and engagement](https://docs.microsoft.com/azure/application-insights/app-insights-tutorial-users?azure-portal=true).
-* Use [Impact Analysis](https://docs.microsoft.com/azure/application-insights/app-insights-usage-impact) to help you prioritize which areas to focus on to improve on your most important KPIs.
+* Use [Impact Analysis](https://docs.microsoft.com/azure/application-insights/app-insights-usage-impact?azure-portal=true) to help you prioritize which areas to focus on to improve on your most important KPIs.

 ## What is Azure Application Insights?

----
-* If you have access to the code for your application, then enable full monitoring with [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview?azure-portal=true) by installing the Azure Monitor Application Insights SDK for [.NET](https://docs.microsoft.com/azure/application-insights/quick-monitor-portal?azure-portal=true), [Java](https://docs.microsoft.com/azure/application-insights/app-insights-java-quick-start?azure-portal=true), [Node.js](https://docs.microsoft.com/azure/application-insights/app-insights-nodejs-quick-start?azure-portal=true), or .
-Doing so enables you to specify custom events, metrics, or page views that are relevant to your application and your business.
----

 Application Insights is an Application Performance Management (APM) service for web developers.
 With it, you can: